zowe/zowe-install-packaging/containers/kubernetes/README.md

 ##### <ins>Expose discovery service</ins>

-Exposing discovery service is mandatory when there is zowe component running on z/OS side (outside of kubernetes) and requries doing dynamic registration.
+Exposing discovery service is mandatory when there is zowe component running on z/OS side (outside of kubernetes) and requires doing dynamic registration.

 If you choose to enable, simply run the following step: